ice4ed/md-jobs/readme.md

   <a href="https://discord.gg/sAMzrB4DDx"><strong>Join the Mustache Scripts Discord</strong></a>
 </div>

+## Acknowledgements
+### big shoutout to [Mcklean](https://mckleans-scripts.tebex.io/) for MK-Items
+### big shoutout to [bitc0de](https://github.com/bitc0de/fivem-items-gallery) for the items as well
+### Thanks to the beta testers as they have helped a lot :)

+## Contributions
+### as time moves on, I would love for this script to make more and more jobs accessible, free, and open source.
+If you make items and locations and want to contribute to the resource to help others get more jobs made for their server you must do the following
+### make sure items and images are TOS friendly (we dont need coca-cola, ecola is fine.)
+### fork/clone the current repository
+### upload the folder in this format below
+  - name of job
+    - image folder with images
+    - qb.md -- qb items format
+    - ox.md -- ox items format
+    - jobData.md -- job code snippet for qb, qbx, esx
+    - jobname.lua -- please rename the lua file to be name of the job and which mlo
+      - uwu_gabz or deerdiner_dippzy
+### if that format is hard you can use the site linked below and upload the images and input the data for jobs on the site and hit export at the bottom
+### then add in the jobname.lua to it
+### Send A PR and As long as its TOS safe and the coords work, ill accept and merge it in.

 ## Features
 - **Unlimited Crafting Jobs**: Create as many jobs as you want with fully customizable crafting stations, shops, and catering options.
 - **Customizable Recipes**: Define ingredients, crafting animations, and results for each job.